BNSF Metra train fatally strikes man in LaGrange

 Inbound and outbound trains were not passing LaGrange Road.
 Trains were still traveling between Brookfield and Union Station.

-The Cook County medical examiner confirmed a 52-year-old man died in the incident near Kenzington and Hillgrove Avenue.
+The Cook County medical examiner confirmed a 52-year-old man died in the incident near Kensington and Hillgrove Avenue.
 An autopsy was scheduled for Wednesday.

 Service updates are available at Metrarail.com.